On locally compact semitopological $0$-bisimple inverse $\omega$-semigroups: On locally compact semitopological -bisimple inverse -semigroups which contain the additive group of integers as a maximal subgroup

-We recall that a topological space $X$ is said to be a \emph{Baire space} if for each sequence $A_1, A_2,\ldots, A_i,\ldots$ of nowhere dense subsets of $X$ the union $\bigcup_{i=1}^\infty A_i$ is a co-dense subset of $X$ \cite{Haworth-McCoy-1977}.
+We recall that a topological space $X$ is said to be \emph{Baire}, if for each sequence $A_1, A_2,\ldots, A_i,\ldots$ of open dense subsets of $X$ the intersection $\bigcap_{i=1}^\infty A_i$ is dense in $X$. \cite{Haworth-McCoy-1977}.
 It is well known that every \v{C}ech-complete (and hence every locally compact) space is Baire (see \cite[Section~3.9]{Engelking-1989}).

-The following theorem describes Baire $T_1$-semitopological semigroups $\left(\textbf{B}(\mathbb{Z}_{+},\theta),\tau\right)$ with a non-an\-ni\-hi\-la\-ting homomorphism $\theta\colon \mathbb{Z}_{+}\to \mathbb{Z}_{+}$.
+The following theorem describes Baire $T_1$-semitopological semigroups $\left(\textbf{B}(\mathbb{Z}_{+},\theta),\tau\right)$ with a non-an\-ni\-hi\-la\-ting homomorphism $\theta$.